FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/amop.md

 Note:

-1. The broadcast message is not returned.。
+1. The broadcast message is not returned。

 2. The receiver may receive multiple repeated broadcast messages。